phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam-concurrency.md

 Pretty cool, huh?

 Looking forward to [exploring more](https://gleam.run/documentation/ "Gleam main documentation page"), and maybe using Gleam for when I don't need to be quite as close to the metal as Rust gets me.

+---

+## UPDATE 2025-06-13

+Seems like `gleam_otp` [has released](https://github.com/gleam-lang/otp) a v1 which has removed support for `task` and they now use `actors`.
+I'll see if I can get my head around them and either do a new post or update this one.